 1. Verify GPU Availability and Configuration

-First, confirm that PyTorch recognizes your GPU by running torch.cuda.is_available()
+First, confirm that PyTorch recognizes your GPU by running torch.cuda.is_available().
+If this returns False, check for:

 - Driver/CUDA Toolkit Mismatches: Ensure NVIDIA drivers and the CUDA toolkit version match PyTorch’s requirements.
 For example, PyTorch 2.0+ often requires CUDA 11.8 or 12.x.